Types of Degrees Student Counseling Majors Are Getting

 What Can You Do With a Student Counseling Major?

 Below is a list of occupations associated with student counseling:

 |Job Title||Job Growth Rate||Median Salary|

 |Educational, Guidance, School, and Vocational Counselors||12.6%||$56,310|

-Amount of Education Required for Student Counseling Major Jobs
+Amount of Education Required for Careers Related to Student Counseling

-Some careers associated with student counseling may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with student counseling require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.